 Keeping a low grocery budget was easy four years ago with all the coupon deals.
-Fast forward to all the apps and coupon fraud it’s a different ballgame today.
-One I’ve found a way to still master minus all the coupons.
+Fast forward to all the apps and coupon fraud.
+It’s a different ballgame today.
+One, I’ve found a way to still master minus all the coupons.

-Have you wondered how much are you supposed to spend on groceries?
+Have you wondered how much you are supposed to spend on groceries?
 Here is a grocery budget calculator and practical tips to help you find the right budget for your family.

 It was keeping to a strict grocery budget that helped us pay off our debt.
-Even now I share my $60 grocery shopping trips.
-The key point I want you to remember is that its not a grocery budget competition.
+Even now, I share my $60 grocery shopping trips.
+The key point I want you to remember is that it’s not a grocery budget competition.

 I share my posts to inspire others to look at how they can cut back the grocery bill for their family.

 My family size is 4.
 Someone with a larger family will have a different budget.
-Throw in dietary needs and it’s a game changer.
+Throw in dietary needs, and it’s a game-changer.

-For example you can’t pay less on your mortgage or rent.
+For example, you can’t pay less on your mortgage or rent.
 That’s a set number every month.

-With grocery and shopping for items we need in our home we can change the amount.
+With grocery and shopping for items we need in our home, we can change the amount.